bosoninfo/Resource_Data-Wrangling-and-Visualization-in-R/Chapter02/README.md

 typeof(n2)
 ```

+#### :bread: 2.6.1.2 Character
-- Character: use quotes to define a character variable
+- Use quotes to define a character variable
 - R does not differentiate between a single character and a collection of characters
 ```r
 c1 <- "c"
 c1